Blind date: Online dating

 Family and friends have been less influential over the dating market for the past 60 years.
-In the past 15 years, the rise of the Internet has also displaced the neighborhood, the workplace, and the circle of friends as sources of dating partners.
+Since 1997, the rise of the Internet has also displaced the neighborhood, the workplace, and the circle of friends as sources of dating partners.
 As of May 2013, it was estimated that 11% of adult Americans had used online dating websites or mobile dating applications, and 59% of American Internet users agreed that online dating was a good way to meet people (as of 2013).
 China's largest online dating site reported over 100 million users in September 2013.
 For couples that have been together for more than a year, the choice of venue (online vs. real life) had little influence on relationship success.

 Online dating services ask questions in the form of a survey in order to get to know the user better and to understand what they are looking for in a relationship.
 After the information is gathered, the matching users would be found based on various algorithms.
 The users are then encouraged to communicate with each other.

 According to a study done by Match.com, in an effort to determine how much impact their services are having on the way relationships develop today, "17% of couples married in the last 3 years met each other on an online dating site" and "1 out of 5 single people have dated someone they met on an online dating site".

 Nonetheless, there are thousands of online dating websites.
 The most popular ones are eHarmony with 20 million profiles and Match.com with 15 million profiles.